ethereum-optimism/community-hub/src/docs/developers/bedrock/differences.md

 Bedrock adopts the same vocabulary as the Beacon Chain to describe block finality.
 Blocks can be in one of the following states:

 - `unsafe`, meaning that the block has been received via gossip but has not yet been submitted to L1.
 Unsafe blocks can be reorged if L1 reorgs, or the sequencer reorgs.
 - `safe`, meaning that the block has been submitted to L1.
-Unsafe blocks can be reorged if L1 reorgs.
+Safe blocks can also be reorged if L1 reorgs.
 - `finalized`, meaning that the block has reached sufficient depth to be considered final.
 Finalized blocks cannot be reorged.

 The current `safe`, `unsafe`, and `finalized` blocks can be queried via [JSON-RPC](#json-rpc).